JRC1995/auto-tldr/README.md

 stopwords = generate_stopwords(Processed_text)
 ```

-### Partitioning text into tokenized phrases using stopwords as delimeters.
+### Partioning text into tokenized phrases using stopwords as delimeters.

 The result can be somewhat like n-gram parsing.
 All these partitioned phrases will serve as <b>candidate keywords</b>.